The Empress, the Alembic and the Secret Fire

 Tarot de Marseille is a funny creature.
 Just when you think you’ve ‘figured it all out’, like a chimera it changes into something else.
 Fortunately I en-joy a mystery and seeking that which has no end.
 If I’ve learned one thing from TdM, it’s that the same pattern exists in whatever particular wisdom path you choose to follow.
 “All roads lead to Alexandria.” (wink)

 The enigma is perhaps most apparent in the triad sequence, beginning with the Empress.
-To re-cap TdM’s inherent Pythagorean principal:
+To re-cap TdM’s inherent principal:

 One becomes two, two becomes three and